 The problem with the Bannon types that have emerged is not the arbitrary and often blatant hate that they espouse.
 It’s the fact that there are many out there who believe this hate is an anomaly.
 With that in mind, welcome to a world where so few really, really bad dudes (n)ever got their mouths washed out with soap.

 PS By-the-buy, the quote at top of this post is more than a strategy to defeat the rational mind.
-What it really is, what it represents, is the good in the very, very few that cannot find a way out because, well, our mouths have been washed too often out with soap.
-Fuck you.
+What it really is, what it represents, is the good in the very, very few that cannot find a way out because, well, our mouths have been washed out too often with soap.
+And so… fcuk off.

 Links that motivated this post: